Michigan Highways: Since 1997.

 1961 (Nov 17, Nov 25) – The 8.5-mile segment of I-75/US-10/US-23 freeway in Saginaw Co beginning at the north end of the "Fenton–Clio Expressway" at Birch Run (present-day Exit 136) and continuing northwesterly to the southern end of the 1949–54 US-23 "Saginaw byass" (designated as US-10/US-23 since the beginning of the year) at Dixie Hwy in Bridgeport at present-day Exit 144 southeast of Saginaw is opened on Nov 17.
 Instead of the usual ribbon-cutting ceremony, Gov. Swainson participated in a log-cutting ceremony to open the new highway, reminiscient of the Saginaw area's role in the lumbering era a century earlier.
 This segment of freeway is also officially established as a state trunkline route eight days later on Nov 25.
 The 8.8-mile former route of US-10/US-23 along Dixie Hwy between Birch Run Rd and the northern end of this segment at Bridgeport is turned back to county control on Nov 25 as well.

-1961 (Dec 1, Dec 4) – Concurrent with the completion and opening to traffic of the US-27 expressway from Harrison to jct I-75 & M-18/M-76 approximately 6 miles south of downtown Grayling, a 16.7-mile segment of the I-75 freeway is completed and opened to traffic from the south Grayling interchange (present-day Exit 254) in Crawford Co northerly to the Waters interchange (present-day Exit 270) in southern Otsego Co, with through traffic Marlette Rd between the new freeway and the existing route of US-27 to connect with the new freeway segment.
+1961 (Dec 1, Dec 4) – Concurrent with the completion and opening to traffic of the US-27 expressway from Harrison to jct I-75 & M-18/M-76 approximately 6 miles south of downtown Grayling, a 16.7-mile segment of the I-75 freeway is completed and opened to traffic from the south Grayling interchange (present-day Exit 254) in Crawford Co northerly to the Waters interchange (present-day Exit 270) in southern Otsego Co on December 1.
+Through traffic uses Marlette Rd between the new freeway and the existing route of US-27 to connect with the new freeway segment.
 The route of former US-27 from the south Grayling interchange through Grayling to M-93/Hartwick Pines Rd north of town is designated as BL I-75.
-The 12.3 miles of former US-27 from M-93 northerly to the Crawford/Otsego Co line is turned back to local control on Dec 4.
-The segment of US-27 from Waters northerly to north of Indian River is also re-signed as "TO I-75."
+The 12.3 miles of former US-27 from M-93 northerly to the Crawford/Otsego Co line is turned back to local control on December 4.
+The segment of US-TO I-7527 from Waters northerly to north of Indian River is also redesignated as "TO I-75," a temporary designation.
+It is unclear whether any "TO I-75" route marker assemblies actually went up, or if the old US-27 route markers were just retained for the time being.
+One map source, however, shows a concurrently designated I-75/US-27 between Grayling and Gaylord and a preserved US-27 routing from there to Indian River in 1962.
+However, an internal State Highway Dept Control Section atlas from 1962 clearly shows the segment of US-27 from Waters to north of Indian River with the "TO I-75" designation and not as US-27.

-1961 (Dec 18) – The 1.4-mile long segment of former US-27 (present-day Old 27) from the Crawford/Otsego Co line northerly to Marlette Rd (temporarily providing access to the completed section of I-75 from Waters, southerly) at Waters is turned back to county control, over two weeks after the new I-75 segment between Grayling and Waters is completed and opened to traffic.
+1961 (Dec 18) – The 1.4-mile long segment of former US-27 (present-day Old 27) from the Crawford/Otsego Co line northerly to Marlette Rd (temporarily providing access to the completed section of I-75 from Waters, southerly) at Waters is cancelled as a state trunkline route and turned back to county control, over two weeks after the new I-75 segment between Grayling and Waters is completed and opened to traffic.

-1962 (June 5) – By the end of the year, I-75 in the northern half of the Lower Peninsula consists of major completed segments of freeway from Flint to Bay City, south of Grayling to Waters; and from Indian River across the Mackinac Bridge and into the U.P.
-The gaps in the route of I-75 are temporarily filled by a special "TO I-75" designation, which are signed starting in 1961 at the following locations:
+1962 (June 4) Updated 2024-08 – I-75 in the northern half of the Lower Peninsula consists of major completed segments of freeway from Flint to Bay City, south of Grayling to Waters; and from Indian River across the Mackinac Bridge and into the U.P.
+The gaps in the route of I-75 are temporarily filled by special "TO I-75" designations, which are signed at the following locations:

 1962 (July 16, July 20) – Beginning at the northern end of the existing I-75 freeway at Waters in southern Otsego Co, a new segment of I-75 freeway opens to traffic on July 16 northerly past Otsego Lake to a new temporary terminus at M-32 on the west side of Gaylord.
 This segment will not become officially established as a state trunkline highway route, however, until halfway through November.
 The former route of TO I-75 (formerly US-27) along Old 27 from Waters northerly to M-32 in downtown Gaylord is turned back to local control on July 20.